Mayur9145/DSA-NOTES-PB-mayur95/WEEK3/mergsort-min-mix.md

-# mergesort finding max and min in every step at
+# Finding max and min in every step at
-# the end returning the final max and min
+# the end returning the final max and min using DIVIDE AND CONQUER

 ## Time Complexity-O(n)